Amirreza-shj/python_project_NAAM/README.md

 ## Code Diagram
 ![Digram](./img/diagram.jpg)
 ## Usage
-this project calculate parameter below (it was show in calculation section) based on csv file contains data. these files are identified in data directory and read with config module in python. you can replace it with path of your desired csv file.
+This project calculate parameter below (it was show in calculation section) based on csv file contains data.
+These files are identified in data directory and read with config module in python.
+You can replace it with path of your desired csv file.

 ```python
     pump_storage = PumpStorage(CSV_PATH['reservoir'])